jadecobra/python_tdd_exercises/source/TypeError.rst

     - ``()`` is how a function is called after it is defined
     - ``"a"`` is the value passed to ``function_a`` as input

-  Imagine you have a telephone, it has a call function but to make a call you must provide a number then hit dial.
+  Imagine you have a telephone, it has a call function but to make a call you must provide a number then hit dial

   - ``call`` is like ``function_a``
-  - the number you provide is like ``"a"`` and hitting dial is like ``()``
+  - the number you provide is like ``"a"``
+  - hitting dial is like ``()``

   This is covered in more depth in :doc:`functions`